jon-wehner/PantryStock/README.md

 ## Backend Technologies

 ### Postgres
 PantryStock uses the PostgreSQL database to store application data.
 Postgres is an open-source and highly regarded relational database system.
 The system is very well document and has an active development community.
-I chose a relational database because I felt it was right for the scale of the application, and the enforced schema validation of relational databases helps reduce data anamolies.
+One reason that I chose to use a r relational database  over a NoSQL databse is that I felt it was right for the scale of the application, and the enforced schema validation helps reduce data anamolies.

 ### Flask
 Flask is a powerful but unopinionated framework.
 Flask doesn't include anything that it doesn't, allowing developers which database to use, which user auth libraries to use.
 I decided to use flask_sqclachemy and SQLalchemy to setup my database abstraction layer.
 These tools automate a lot of the repetitive SQL and reduce development time.